agwcolor/grafana_prom_jaeger/README.md

 *TODO*: Now that we have our SLIs and SLOs, create KPIs to accurately measure these metrics.
 We will make a dashboard for this, but first write them down here:

-2-3 KPIs per SLI
+### 2-3 KPIs per SLI

 **Latency**
 - request time (in ms) for successful requests
 - request time (in ms) for failed requests
-    - round trip request time in network - using ping and traceroutes **Errors**
+- round trip request time in network - using ping and traceroute

+**Errors**
 It is important to understand what kind of errors are happening in the application.
 This can be done with Jaeger Tracing.
-    — 500 errors - 500 errors are more severe: the application is unable to start or completely crashes during execution of a request.
+- 500 errors - 500 errors are more severe: the application is unable to start or completely crashes during execution of a request.
 - 400 errors - 404 errors are less severe but also need urgent attention.
-    - What percentage of overall requests result in 200 as opposed to 400 or 500 erros **Saturation**
+- What percentage of overall requests result in 200 as opposed to 400 or 500 erros

+**Saturation**
-    — % CPU usage allocated per service as configured in yaml for example
+- % CPU usage allocated per service as configured in yaml for example
 - % CPU usage available on host
 - Total number of requests recived over time.
 Are there spikes in usage?

 ### Example PromQL Queries for Some Metrics.
 Some metrics I was unable to find queries for (ping and traceroute).
 Others I could not direct 1 - 1 relationships from KPI => PromQL.
-Response types app health:

 **Response types : Flask HTTP requests status 200, 500, 400**
 - sum(flask_http_request_total{container=~"backend|frontend|trial",status=~"500"}) by (status,container)
 - sum(flask_http_request_total{container=~"backend|frontend|trial",status=~"400"}) by (status,container)